hoshomoh/All-Countries-Counties-For-WooCommerce/README.md

 = Where can I report bugs to the project? =

-Bugs can be reported on [GitHub repository](https://github.com/hoshomoh/WooCommerce-All-Country-States/issues).
+Bugs can be reported on our [GitHub repository](https://github.com/hoshomoh/WooCommerce-All-Country-States/issues).

 =All Countries Counties For WooCommerce is awesome!
 Can I contribute? =